-- Do not use this drug to treat nail fungus if you have or have ever had a weak heart.
-Get medical help right away if you have signs of a weak heart like shortness of breath, a big weight gain, coughing up white or pink mucus, waking up at night more than normal, or swelling in the arms or legs while you take this drug.
+- Heart failure (weak heart) has happened with this drug.
+If you have or have ever had heart failure, talk with your doctor.
+Get medical help right away if you have signs of heart failure like shortness of breath, a big weight gain, coughing up white or pink mucus, fast heartbeat, waking up at night more than normal, or swelling in the arms or legs while you take this drug.

 - It is used to treat fungal infections.

 - If you have an allergy to itraconazole or any other part of this drug.

 - If you are allergic to any drugs like this one, any other drugs, foods, or other substances.
 Tell your doctor about the allergy and what signs you had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.